Image Matching Filtering and Refinement by Planes and Beyond

-Keypoint detection is aimed at finding salient local image regions whose feature descriptor vectors are at the same time-invariant to image transformations, i.e. repeatable, and distinguishable from other non-corresponding descriptors, i.e. discriminant.
-Clearly, discriminability decreases as long as invariance increases and vice-versa.
-Keypoints are usually recognized as corner-like and blob-like ones, even if there is no clear separation within them outside ad-hoc ideal images.
-Corners are predominantly extracted by the Harris detector~\cite{harris}, while blobs by SIFT~\cite{sift}.
-Several other handcrafted detectors exist besides the Harris and the SIFT one~\cite{akaze,surf,fast}, but excluding deep image matching nowadays the former and their extensions are the most commonly adopted.
-Harris and SIFT keypoint extractors rely respectively on the covariance matrix of the first-order derivatives and the Hessian matrix of the second-order derivatives.
-Blobs and corners can be considered each other analogues for different derivative orders, as in the end, a keypoint in both cases correspond to a local maxima response to a filter which is a function of the determinant of the respective kind of matrix.
-Blob keypoint centers tend to be pushed away from edges, which characterize the regions, more than corners due to the usage of high-order derivatives.
-More recently, the joint extraction and refinement of robust keypoints has been investigated by the Gaussian Mixture Models for Interpretable Keypoint Refinement and Scoring (GMM-IKRS)~\cite{gmmikrs}.
-The idea is to extract image keypoints after several homography warps and cluster them after back-projection into the input images so as to select the best clusters in terms of robustness and deviation, as another perspective of the Affine SIFT (ASIFT)~\cite{asift} strategy.
+Keypoint detection is aimed at finding repeatable yet discriminant image regions, usually recognized as corner-like and blob-like ones, even if there is no clear separation within them outside ad-hoc ideal images.
+Nowadays corners are predominantly extracted by the Harris detector~(\cite{harris}), while blobs by SIFT~(\cite{sift}).
+More recently, the joint extraction and refinement of robust keypoints has been investigated by the Gaussian Mixture Models for Interpretable Keypoint Refinement and Scoring (GMM-IKRS,~\cite{gmmikrs}).
+The idea is to extract image keypoints after several homography warps and cluster them after back-projection into the input images so as to select the best clusters in terms of robustness and deviation, as another perspective of the Affine SIFT (ASIFT,~\cite{asift}) strategy.